 Ice axes are dangerous tools to carry, never mind use!

 I don’t have one, and I don’t hike on super nasty days, but sure, why not?
-Feel good!
+You should feel good!

-Generally not required for the Catskills because all the summits are treed-in.
+Generally not required for the Catskills because all our summits are treed-in.
 But maybe on those super nasty days…

 Totally a personal choice.
 Currently, I don’t carry either but I’m thinking about a SPOT for some extra security on my solo winter hikes.